-The musical stage adaptation of THE BOOK THIEF, will have a special concert performance at the Prince of Wales Theatre on Sunday 19 October 2025, starring Melanie La Barrie as Death.
+The musical stage adaptation of THE BOOK THIEF, will have a special concert performances at the Prince of Wales Theatre on Sunday 19 & 26 October 2025 starring Melanie La Barrie as Death.

 Melanie La Barrie is best known for originating the role of Hermes in the West End premiere of Hadestown, for which she won the 2025 WhatsOnStage Award for Best Supporting Performer in a Musical.